vim-erlang/vim-erlang-tags/README.md

 ------------

 - Clone this repository.
-- Make sure the `bin/vimtags-erlang` is executable and add it to the `PATH`.
 - Add the following line to your `.vimrc` (replace the path with your own):

         :set runtimepath^=/path/to/vimtags-erlang